Giagni Faucets Review & Rating Updated: 03/23/18

 At a second location, 520 Homestead Ave. in Mt.
 Vernon, the Giagnis own Dec Har Designs, Inc., which imports asian-manufactured pulls, knobs and other cabinet hardware from Hong Kong and China that is sold under the Giagni brand all over the internet and by Walmart; and Giagni International, Corp., yet a third Giagni company importing faucets, sanitary wares and accessories.

 The Giagnis has been importing Asian faucets since 1999, which makes the enterprise one of the older, more established of the Asia-Marketeers.
-But, like many other Asia-Marketeers, Giagni is somewhat shy about the origins of its faucets.
-Neither the word "China" nor the word "Asia" appears anywhere on its web site or in its catalog.
+But, like many other companies that import from China and other parts of Asia, Giagni is somewhat shy about the origins of its faucets.
+Neither the word "China" nor the word "Asia" appears anywhere on its website or in its catalog.

 The company changes suppliers with some frequency, so it is not always possible to know where Giagni faucets are manufactured at any point in time.
 Known to have supplied Giagni faucets in the past are: